openid/openid4vp_ble/main.md

         Adv Data: (31 byte)
             Data: 30a754748b7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a
 ```
+It provides the Wallet with the remaining 27 byte of the Verifier's ephemeral key.

-__Note:__ The `SCAN_RESP` has a special service UUID.
-This is to ensure support for IOS.
+Note: The `SCAN_RESP` has a special service UUID.
+This is to ensure support for iOS.

-## Estabilishing Connection using QR Code {#connection-scan-qr-ble}
+## QR Code {#connection-scan-qr-ble}

-This section describes how Verifier and the Wallet can establish connection by Verifier displaying a QR Code scanned using the Wallet.
+This section describes how Verifier and the Wallet can establish a connection using a QR Code displayed by the Verifier.

 The following figure shows the message exchange.